WebberZone/add-to-all/docs/01-ata-getting-started/snippetz-shortcode-and-block.md

 order: 0
 ---

-[WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) provides two ways to embed a named snippet inline inside post or page content: a shortcode and a Gutenberg block.
+[WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) provides three ways to embed a named snippet inline inside post or page content: a shortcode, a Gutenberg block, and an Insert Snippet button for the Classic Editor.

 Both require the Snippets Manager to be enabled (**Snippetz → Settings → General → Enable Snippets Manager**) and a published snippet to exist.